Does A Buyer’s Agent Get a Commission?

 Purchasing your first home?
 Find a buyer’s agent who will walk you through the process of buying your dream home.

-In this post, we’ll discuss how a buyer’s agent gets paid, who pays them, how much a standard commission runs, and we’ll answer some of your other questions to provide an in-depth look into how buyer’s agent commissions work.
+In this post, we’ll discuss how a buyer’s agent gets paid, who pays them, and how much a standard commission runs.
+We’ll also answer some of your other questions to provide an in-depth look into how buyer’s agent commissions work.

 To start, does a buyer’s agent get a commission?

-Yes — they do!
-In many transactions, the buyer’s agent and the listing agent will split a commission fee.
-This fee varies depending on an area’s local market but on average, sales commission rates run between 5% and 6% of a home’s sale price.
+Yes, they do!
+In many transactions, the buyer’s agent and the listing agent split a commission fee.
+This fee varies depending on an area’s local market, but on average, sales commission rates run between 5% and 6% of a home’s sale price.

-Jennifer Grosskopf, a Realtor® in Philadelphia, Pennsylvania with 16 years of experience buying and selling homes, says the conversation about commission rates and how they’ll be handled usually takes place early on in the homebuying process.
+Jennifer Grosskopf, a Realtor® in Philadelphia, Pennsylvania, with almost two decades of experience buying and selling homes, says the conversation about commission rates and how they’ll be handled usually takes place early on in the homebuying process.

 It’s just not a line item on their side of the transaction, but the purchase price is elevated enough to cover that.